billgreenwald/pgltools/README.md

 -o [OPERATION]:  perform the specified operation when merging.  operations listed below
 -delim: change the delimeter for -o collapse and -o distinct.
 Default is ","
 -d: Distance allowed between loci for merging.  default 0
+-noH: Do not create a header for the output file.
 ```
 operations (*NOTE* that the program assumes you have passed columns with correct types for the desired operations).
 A comma separated list may be given (ie -c 10,10,11,12 -o sum,min,sum,collapse):
 * sum -- sum the values from the specified column.  *Numeric*